Ash cloud from Hawaii volcano sparks aviation red alert

 The eruption has taken its toll on the island’s tourism industry.

-Big Island hotel bookings for summer months are off almost 50 percent from last year as daily news images of lava flows and burning homes scare off visitors to the island of 200,000 people, Rob Birch executive director of the Island of Hawaii Visitor Bureau told journalists on a conference call.
+Big Island hotel bookings for summer months are off almost 50 percent from last year, Rob Birch, executive director of the Island of Hawaii Visitor Bureau, told journalists on a conference call.

-The area bearing the brunt of eruption lies about 25 miles (40 km) down Kilauea’s eastern flank, near the village of Pahoa.
+The area bearing the brunt of the eruption lies about 25 miles (40 km) down Kilauea’s eastern flank, near the village of Pahoa.
 Lava has burst from the ground and torn through housing developments and farmland, threatening one of the last exit routes from coastal areas, state Highway 132.

 The latest tear in the earth or fissure opened on Tuesday, spewing lava and toxic gases that made air quality “condition red” around Lanipuna Gardens and nearby farms, causing “choking and inability to breathe,” the Hawaiian Volcano Observatory and Hawaii County Civil Defense said.